10 Reasons to Join

 - Who will win the m-wallet wars, and is there really a future for m-wallets?

-- Will smart campus schemes migrate to NFC or adopt biometrics?
+- When will smart campus schemes migrate to mobiles and adopt biometrics?

-Smartex Forums debate and seek answers to these and other pressing, highly topical issues.
+Smartex Forums debate & seek answers to these and other pressing, highly topical issues.

-Since 1993, 530 of our sector-specific meetings have attracted some 16,750 delegate-days of attendance, with over 1,900 specialist speakers covering the entire spectrum of smart cards, the smartphone revolution, IoT, biometrics, RFID tags, wearables and related technologies as applied to the main smart market areas.
+Since 1993, over 550 of our sector-specific meetings have attracted some 17,750 delegate-days of attendance, with over 2,000 specialist speakers covering the entire spectrum of smart cards, the smartphone revolution, IoT, biometrics, RFID tags, wearables and related technologies as applied to the main smart market areas.
 With so many new technologies, applications and form factors on the near horizon, it’s hard to understand or even imagine our industry without Smartex meetings and networking.

-During 2016, some 550 different individuals attended our 21 meetings, representing 298 organizations.
+During 2017, some 500 different individuals attended our 21 meetings, representing nearly 300 organizations.
 Worldwide membership, covering our affiliated associations in Asia Pacific and Central Eastern Europe, exceeds 220 companies from all parts of our industry.
 Networking, and doing business with fellow members and other delegates, not only in the UK but also through our affiliated Forums overseas, is therefore yet another real benefit of membership.